It is a well-known fact that most customer interactions, a staggering 92%, take place over the phone, as a study from Salesforce reported.

 - Washington, D.C.

-The opposite is multi-party consent.
-If your small business is in a state with multi-party consent laws, then you must get the permission of the customer and the sales rep before you can record.
+Multi-party consent is the opposite of one-party consent.
+If your small business is in a state with multi-party consent laws, you must get the permission of the customer and the sales representative before you can record.

 - New Hampshire